sagemath/sagewiki_to_gh-2022-10-10/days25.5.md

 == Invited Speakers ==

-  * Florent Hivert (Sage-Combinat)
+  * Florent Hivert
-  * ...

 == Organizers ==

+  * Alexandre Blondin Massé
-  * Alexandre Blondin Massé, Sébastien Labbé
+  * Sébastien Labbé

 == Schedule ==

-The organisation is in process.
+The organization is in process.
 If you have any suggestions (a talk to give, a discussion topic, a special demand) feel free to contact us.

 WARNING : The schedule below is subject to change.